 © February 2019, LD Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-WARNING: Heavy menstrual periods can be cause by vegetarian or semi-vegetarian diets.
-Adding back more meat to the diet, especially red meat, can reduce the length and heaviness of the period.
+WARNING: Vegetarian or semi-vegetarian diets can cause heavy menstrual periods.
+Adding back more meat to the diet, especially red meat, can reduce the length and heaviness of the menstrual periods.

 WARNING: In my experience, anyone who proposes a vegetarian diet, especially a vegan diet, is either very ignorant, or is out to harm people.
 It does not matter if the person appears to be the nicest, kindest person in the world.

 Also, please beware of dozens of websites that advocate vegetarian, and especially vegan diets.
 Many are malicious and aim to destroy people’s health.
 It is that simple.
 But they all sound well-meaning and many sound “spiritual”, as well.
 A very few are well-meaning and just ignorant.
 But most are not.

 Definitions.
 There are different types of vegetarians: